shabeer-syed/ACEs/index.md

 ## Implementation of indicators
-Using the complete set of ACEs in linked maternal child data requires some knolwedge of data management in R, Python or Stata.
-Whilst most indicators can simply be obtained by merging the codelist to your dataset, other requires more work.
+Using the complete set of ACEs in linked maternal child data requires some knolwedge of data management in R, Python, Stata or similiar software.
+Whilst most indicators are ready to use after merging the codelist with your dataset, other indicators requires rule-based selection.

-For R or Python the simplest way to implement the code list:
+Steps
-1. Merge each code list sepratley or the complete with your data file containting the target population
+1. Merge each domain specific code list or the complete ACEs code list with your data file of the target population:

 ![alt text](https://raw.githubusercontent.com/shabeer-syed/ACEs/main/merge%20codelist.png)

+2. To convert contnious measures and apply appropriate cut-off scores (e.g. alcohol units per week), you can subset/filter your measures against the additional variables provided by the codelist.

+e.g. In R or Python with dplyr:
-2. Use provided extra variable to subsetting to subset/filter `e.g. %>% filter(Domain=="mMHPs" & scale=="1" & data1 > cut_off`
+ `e.g. mmhps_alcohol <- merged_data %>% filter(Domain=="mMHPs" & `Indicator 1`=="Alcohol misuse" & scale=="1" & data1 > cut_off`

 3. Use combination  [control flow methods](https://adv-r.hadley.nz/control-flow.html) for indicators requiring cross-matching against exclusions lists (e.g. Accidents") and rule based algorithim (age critera):